 EcoSan toilets – an alternative to conventional sanitation in vulnerable locations

-WaterAid India has recently been experimenting with various technologies that cater for the specific needs of communities in a particular area.
-With the help of our partners one such effort is underway in the Korba district of Chhattisgarh state, where some areas have a high water table.
+WaterAid India has been experimenting with technologies that cater for the specific needs of communities in a particular area.
+With the help of our partners, one such effort is underway in the Korba district of Chhattisgarh state, where some areas have a high water table.
 This geological feature means a high risk of failure for leach pit toilets because of water contamination, which prompted our partners to explore the possibility of introducing EcoSan toilets in the affected areas.
 The initial intervention was in a handful of families in one village, and was later extended.